-Traditionally, certain personal service professionals, such as doctors and lawyers, were not permitted to form corporations.
-It was thought that these professionals should not be allowed to shield themselves from the consequences of their mistakes.
-Over the past few decades, however, certain professionals have been permitted to form professional corporations that are subject to special rules.
+The main reason business owners form corporations is to shield their personal assets from the business’s debts and lawsuits arising from its operation.
+For many years, most states prohibited certain personal service professionals, such as doctors and lawyers, from forming corporations because it was thought that they should not be allowed to shield themselves from the consequences of their mistakes.
+Over the past few decades, all states have changed their laws and now allow many types of professionals to incorporate.
+However, they must form professional corporations that are subject to special rules.

 PC Shareholders Enjoy Limited Liability